jemshidmp/CryptoAnalysis/README.md

   - MCX India Trade Data
   - Correlation of 4 years Gold Trade and Top-10 Coins

-### NOTE: The code is using Shared Drive path for accessing dataset.
-The data path must be updated accordingly.
+### NOTE: The code is using Shared Drive path for accessing dataset "/content/drive/Shareddrives/ProjectSharedDrive/wazirxCSVCumulative".
+If you want to access the data uploaded to this repository instead of shared drive, the data path must be updated accordingly.